 Additionally, customer support is an important factor to consider:

 - Do they offer 24/7 support?
-Your business doesn’t operate on bankers’ hours, and neither should your fleet management solution’s customer service.
+Your business doesn’t operate on bankers’ hours, and neither should the customer service of your fleet management company.

 - What resources are available to ensure your success?
 Fleet management is a big investment.
 Be sure to ask how they will help you successfully implement and utilize their software.